 Q. What is the turnaround time for soil testing?

 A. Turnaround time is dependent on volume of mail received.
-In general, routine soil test results will be sent out 5-10 business days after receipt of samples.
-The exception to this is during our spring rush (mid-March through June).
+In general, routine soil test results will be sent out 6-10 business days after receipt of samples.
+The exception to this is during our spring rush (usually mid-March through June).
 During this period, we do our best to keep the turnaround time of soil testing as short as possible.
 For current information visit the Turnaround Time page of our website.

 Other testing, such as plant tissue, and total sorbed metals testing typically takes 2-3 weeks to complete, with somewhat longer turnaround times during spring rush.

 Q. When is the best time to test my soil?